When the summer months come around, campers start getting excited to carry on with their long-awaited hiking trips.

 Clothing

-Comfortable, weatherproof clothing is a must for your camping trip.
-Water resistant pants, shorts and shoes manufactured with breathable material makes climbing and trekking a lot easier.
+Comfortable, weatherproof clothing is a must for your camping trip. manufactured with breathable material makes climbing and trekking a lot easier.
 A rain jacket may also come handy in unpredictable weather.
 To dry yourself clean use a microfiber towel as it absorbs moisture and dries rapidly.

 Merino wool clothes are perfect for both camping and hiking – read our full post to find out why Merino wool clothing is perfect for traveling.